 General

-The purpose of this policy is to require and ensure compliance with New Jersey laws that govern the College’s business affairs.
-Failure to adhere to its terms may result in violation of the law, cause undue expense to the College, or both.
+The purpose of this Policy is to require and ensure compliance with New Jersey laws that govern the College’s purchasing and procurement of goods and services and bidding requirements in order to avoid violation of the law, undue expense to the College, or both.

-The procurement, storage, issuance and delivery of all materials, supplies, services, and equipment required in the operation of the College is an administrative responsibility controlled by the Board of Trustees.
+In compliance with policies and procedures set forth, the Purchasing Department has the administrative responsibility for the procurement, storage, issuance and delivery of all materials, supplies, services, and equipment required in the operation of the College and is governed by the Board of Trustees.

-The Purchasing Department, within the Department of Materiel and Printing Services, is the only College department that is empowered to make purchases on the College’s behalf.
-Purchases of goods or services made or negotiated by any department other than the Purchasing Department will not be honored by the College for payment except in the case of emergency purchases made in accordance with this policy.
-If the College is required to pay for any purchase made in the College’s name and not in accordance with this policy, disciplinary action may be taken against the responsible employee(s) and may include in addition to normal discipline, a requirement that the employee(s) reimburse the College for all such payments.
+The Purchasing Department is the only College department that is empowered to make purchases on the College’s behalf by issuing an official Purchase Order (PO) or Blanket Purchase Order (BPO).
+Purchases of goods or services made or negotiated by any department other than the Purchasing Department will not be honored by the College for payment except in the case of emergency purchases made in accordance with this Policy.
+A Purchase Order and or Blanket Purchase Order is a binding contract that allows a purchase to be conducted on behalf of the College.
+Orders for material goods and services placed without an official PO or BPO by an employee is in violation of this Policy.
+If the College is required to pay for any purchase made in the College’s name and not in accordance with this Policy, disciplinary action may be taken against the responsible employee(s) up to and including termination, including a requirement that the employee(s) reimburse the College for all such payments.

 The following is an illustrative, but not all-inclusive, list of the types of purchases to which this policy applies: